mortizm1988/Scrap_SCAC/README.md

 An important part of the code is borrowed from [Kai Chen's website](http://kaichen.work/?p=1032).
 I appreciated that Kai made his code available.
 I added extra variable extraction (judge, docket, industry, sector, class period dates, case summary) and modified part of the original code by encapsulating better the function and variable scopes.

-# Learn how to use selenium
+# Learn how to install and use selenium
 I benefited a lot from these [youtube videos](https://www.youtube.com/watch?v=Xjv1sY630Uc&list=PLzMcBGfZo4-n40rB1XaJ0ak1bemvlqumQ).